cerico/brockholes/_posts/2014-12-12-client-side-routing---ui-router.md

 <img src="http://salterhebble.com/blogpics/angform.jpg">

-We're going to include a dropzone here, so we'll leave the newtrail template here for now, and cover that later
+We're going to include a dropzone here, so we'll leave the newtrail template here for now, and cover that in the next post